Natasha Marshall

 What values are most important to you in your work and personal life?

-The most important values in both my work and personal life are integrity, accountability, respect, and balance.
+The values that guide me, both at work and outside of it, are integrity, accountability, respect, and balance.

 Locations